ianmilliken/portfolio/content/work/chorck/index.md

 </c-revealer>

 <c-revealer container="true" curtain="true">
   <p>Users managing lists of hundreds or thousands of students or courses need a fast way to refine that data.
-The smart search tool takes a users query and makes weighted suggestions based on the parameters they select and value they provide.</p>
+The smart search tool takes a user's query and makes weighted suggestions based on the parameters they select and value they provide.</p>
 </c-revealer>

 <c-revealer>